juangesino/gazette/README.md

 Use the following command: `wget https://<HEROKU-APP-NAME>.herokuapp.com/tasks/clean` and set it to run daily.

 Now we can setup the crawling tasks.
-For now, we have 3 available crawler tasks we can use:
+At the moment, we have 3 available crawler tasks we can use:

 **TechCrunch** ([techcrunch.com](https://techcrunch.com/))